-In 2023, we revised our employee performance review process after completing an in-depth conclusion-drawing process in order to coordinate expectations and further improve The employee performance review process is an opportunity for open dialogues with direct managers, for empowering our employees and for obtaining an overview of the functioning of units and the organization constructive dialogues between employees and managers.
+In 2023, we revised our employee performance review process after completing an in-depth conclusion-drawing process in order to coordinate expectations and further improve constructive dialogues between employees and managers.
 We made several improvements to the process, including questionnaires tailored for each rank, a review stage by department managers and the introduction of an innovative "feedforward" feedback method based on dialogue and employee motivation.
 During this process, all managers at the various echelons received training during dedicated workshops and new tools for conducting effective feedback conversations.